 The soundtrack was limited, but some of the tracks complimented things a bit.
 It was the kinda music you would only hear in a PS1 game like this.
 Hard to explain.

-All in all, a game I do not regret rockin’.
 As a visual novel, at its core, it’s pretty good, but the horrendous 3D models and production values probably land it in derpland and is the reason it’s dirt cheap.
 I would not pay the original retail price for this (2800yen, still kinda cheap), but it was a 100 yen well spent!